How to Optimize Your DoorDash Menu Photos in 2026

 - File type: JPG, JPEG or PNG

-DoorDash usually reviews images fairly quickly.
-Checking format, size, and file weight before upload helps you avoid rejections, revisions, and unnecessary delays.
+DoorDash usually reviews images fairly quickly within 1 business day, although it can take up to 3–5 days during high-demand periods.
+Checking format, dimensions, and file size before uploading helps you avoid rejections, revisions, and unnecessary delays.

 2. Pair better photos with descriptions that make people want to order